What are the charges for shipping ports and destination ports in the United States?

 1. Port of New York

-Port of New York, the largest seaport in the United States and one of the largest seaports in the world.
+Port of New York, is the largest seaport in the United States and one of the largest seaports in the world.
 It is located at the mouth of the Hudson River in the northeastern United States and faces the Atlantic Ocean to the east.
-The throughput reached 160 million tons in 1980, and has been above 100 million tons for many years.
+The throughput reached 160 million tons in 1980 and has been above 100 million tons for many years.
 An average of more than 400 ships can enter and exit each year.
 It is also the name of a river.

 1. DOC is the bill of lading fee, generally USD85/BL